Introduction to Quantum Computing

 Lecture 4 Dirac notation, no cloning theorem, and circuits pg 6-8, pg 55-56

-Lecture 5 Quantum circuits, Gate sets, and controlled-operations pg 2-5
+Lecture 5 Quantum circuits, gate sets, and controlled-operations pg 2-5

 Lecture 6 Controlled unitaries and partial measurement pg 4-8